paulf81/hercules/docs/hercules_input.md

 ### log_every_n
 Controls how often simulation data is logged to the output file:
 - Default: 1 (log every simulation step)
-- Example: `log_every_n: 60` logs data every 60 simulation steps
+- Example: `log_every_n: 60` logs one row every 60 simulation steps
-- This reduces output file size and improves performance for long simulations
+- This reduces output file size for long simulations

+When `log_every_n > 1`, each logged row is the arithmetic mean of the `log_every_n` simulation-step values in its window (rather than a point sample).
+The `time` and `step` columns (and reconstructed `time_utc`) mark the first simulation step of each window.
+A final short window (when the total step count is not a multiple of `log_every_n`) is averaged over its actual size.
+The output metadata attribute `logging_mode` is set to `"window_average"` so downstream tools can detect the semantics.

 ### output_file
 Specifies the output file path.
 Hercules automatically ensures the file has a `.h5` extension for HDF5 format.